thulangunarathne-IoT/ESP32-IoT-Monitoring-and-Automation-System/README.md

 ⚡ Energy Monitoring
 -
 An ACS712 current sensor is used to measure the current consumed by the connected AC load.
-The ESP32 sends the data through MQTT for visualization on the Node-RED dashboard and Node-RED calculates electrical power and energy consumption.
+The ESP32 sends the current data through MQTT and FlowFuse/Node-RED calculates electrical power and energy consumption for visualization on the FlowFuse/Node-RED Cloud dashboard.

 🧰 Hardware
 -